Pacific Rim Uprising: Critical response

+Accolades

-AccoladesPacific Rim Uprising was nominated in two categories at the 2018 Golden Trailer Awards: "Untouchable" (Inside Job) for Best Music and "Pacific Rim Uprising" (AV Squad) for Best Sound Editing.
+Pacific Rim Uprising was nominated in two categories at the 2018 Golden Trailer Awards: "Untouchable" (Inside Job) for Best Music and "Pacific Rim Uprising" (AV Squad) for Best Sound Editing.
 At the 2018 Teen Choice Awards, it received nominations for Choice Action Movie and Choice Action Movie Actor (Boyega).

 Future

-Canceled sequel
+Possible sequel

 In October 2017, five months before the film's release, DeKnight stated "If enough people show up to this, we've already talked about the plot of the third movie, and how the end of the third movie would expand the universe to a Star Wars/Star Trek-style [franchise or series] where you can go in many, many different directions...
 You can go main canon, you can go spin-offs, you can go one-offs.
 Yeah, that's the plan."
-DeKnight also talked about the possibility of a crossover with the MonsterVerse, as co-writer T.S.
-Nowlin is a member of its writers room.
-As of January 2021, del Toro has "no plans to return" for a third installment.
+DeKnight also talked about the possibility of a crossover with the MonsterVerse; co-writer T.S.
+Nowlin was a member of the writers' room for Godzilla vs. Kong.
+As of January 2021, del Toro currently has no plans to return for a third installment.

 Animated series

-On November 8, 2018, Netflix announced Pacific Rim: The Black, an original anime series that expands upon the story and universe of the two live-action movies.
-The first 7-episode season was released on March 4, 2021, the second and final season was released on April 19, 2022.
+On November 8, 2018, Netflix announced Pacific Rim: The Black, an original anime series that expands upon the story and universe of the two live-action films.
+The first seven-episode season was released on March 4, 2021, the second and final season was released on April 19, 2022.